AI Use Cases/Software

 The Problem

 Software companies operate across fragmented expense ecosystems - Stripe transactions, AWS/GCP/Azure invoices, GitHub Enterprise seats, Salesforce licenses, and PagerDuty alerts all flowing into disconnected Accounting systems.
 Finance teams manually reconcile these streams monthly, cross-referencing invoice line items against departmental budgets in spreadsheets, while engineering leadership disputes cloud charges without visibility into actual resource consumption patterns.
-This manual audit cycle consumes 60-80 hours per close, delays financial reporting by 5-7 days, and creates blind spots where duplicate charges, orphaned infrastructure, and over-provisioned seats go undetected for quarters.
+This manual audit cycle eats days of finance time every close, delays financial reporting by most of a week, and creates blind spots where duplicate charges, orphaned infrastructure, and over-provisioned seats go undetected for quarters.

 Revenue & Operational Impact

 The downstream impact is material.
-ARR forecasting becomes unreliable when true COGS remains opaque; CAC calculations overstate profitability by ignoring infrastructure bloat; and monthly cash burn projections miss 12-18% of controllable spend.
-For a $10M ARR SaaS company, unaudited cloud and SaaS stack expenses typically represent $800K-$1.2M in annual waste - charges that directly compress gross margins and delay profitability milestones that investors monitor.
+ARR forecasting becomes unreliable when true COGS remains opaque; CAC calculations overstate profitability by ignoring infrastructure bloat; and monthly cash burn projections miss whatever controllable spend nobody is auditing.
+Run the assumption on your own stack: if even a few percent of annual cloud and SaaS spend is duplicate charges, orphaned infrastructure, and unused seats, that waste compresses gross margins and delays the profitability milestones investors monitor.

 Why Generic Tools Fail